freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/state-name-puzzle.md

 # --instructions--

-Write a function to solve the challenge for the given array of names of states.
+Write a function to solve the challenge for a given array of actual U.S. state names, and for fictional state names.

 The function should return an array.
 Each element should be an object in this form: `{"from":[],"to":[]}`.
-The "from" array should contain the original names and the "to" array should contain the resultant names.
+The `"from"` array should contain the original names and the `"to"` array should contain the resultant names.

 # --hints--